dw8787878/Auto-Complete/README.md

 ## Code style guide

 - We use [Hungarian variable notation](https://en.wikipedia.org/wiki/Hungarian_notation)
+- For functions or global variables, the name should start with uppercase.
+- For variables within a function, the name should start with lowercase.

 - Pay attention to the linter!
 - Use semicolons
 - Two spaces